Current and Recent Research at the Nicolas Bazan Laboratory

 Novel gene-regulated neuroprotection disease-modifying mechanism for vision and stroke

-Research led by Nicolas Bazan, MD, PhD, has discovered gene interactions that determine whether cells live or die in the retina and brain.
-They have uncovered a stereospecific mediator that targets gene interactions leading to cell survival relevant to retinal degenerative diseases, including age-related macular degeneration.
+This research led to the finding that gene interactions determine whether cells live or die in the retina and brain.
+It has uncovered a stereospecific mediator that targets gene interactions leading to cell survival relevant to retinal degenerative diseases, including age-related macular degeneration.
 Moreover, they also found that this key event halts progression of experimental ischemic stroke damage by activating a neuronal selective event.
 The molecular mechanisms identified seem to be critical for vision (RPE-photoreceptor cell) and brain integrity (selectively neuronal).
 The paper is published online in Cell Death & Differentiation, a Nature journal athttp://www.nature.com/cdd/journal/vaop/ncurrent/full/cdd2014233a.html.
 See link for more.

 Discovery of neuronal architecture protection by neuroprotection D1 in a novel Parkinson’s disease dish model